France considers only one vaccine dose for people who had covid

 Separate work published this month by researchers from the University of Maryland, New York University and a group of Israeli researchers has come to similar conclusions.

-The NYU team found that the response of previously exposed individuals to a second dose was “muted,” raising the possibility that could be a waste of scarce resources.
+The NYU team found that the response of previously exposed individuals to a second dose was “muted,” raising the possibility that it could be a waste of scarce resources.

-“Of course, the official policy right now is to give two doses, but I think that should be up for discussion,” said Krammer.
+“Of course, the official policy right now is to give two doses, but I think that should be up for discussion,” Krammer said.
 “The data is very strong.”

 Anthony S. Fauci, the director of the National Institute of Allergy and Infectious Diseases, told The Washington Post last week he is aware of “very recent data” indicating that a single dose could induce “a very good immune response against the virus.”